 After Your Vaccine

-Once you have received your vaccination you will need to monitor any symptoms or side effects you may have.
+After you get your vaccine, you will need to stay for 15-30 minutes to be monitored any symptoms or side effects you may have.

 If my first shot is Pfizer, can my second shot be Moderna?

 In general, you will want to stick with the same vaccine for your second dose, however, mixing and matching vaccines is permitted.
 If you experienced an adverse effect following your first dose, please speak with your primary care provider for guidance for your second dose.
 Boosters can be the vaccine of your choosing.

 No, unless you had a severe allergic reaction to your first dose, the second dose is required to reach its full effectiveness.

 Once I receive my second shot, am I immediately protected?

 No, It takes roughly two weeks after your second shot to be considered fully vaccinated.
 This is the time it takes for your body's immune system to build up its defenses.

 Why will I need to be monitored After the injection?